ninjaaron/compose-struct/README.rst

 .. code:: Python

-  @compose.struct
-  class Foo:
+  class Foo(compose.Struct):
       bar = ...
       baz = 'spam'

-This generate a class like this:
+This generates a class like this:

 .. code:: Python